bseri0/pandas-challenge/README.md

 # pandas-challenge
 module_4 HW  :  PyCitySchools/CitySchools.ipynb

+analysis of the two summaries at the end of the code in the "report.txt" file.

 helpful resources and links used in this assignment (other than the sample provided in the resources)

 https://note.nkmk.me/en/python-pandas-list/#:~:text=to%20convert%20pandas.-,DataFrame%20%2C%20pandas.,method%20to%20convert%20to%20list%20.&text=The%20values%20attribute%20does%20not,(row%2Fcolumn%20names).